pateldhairya0328/Complex-Plotter/README.md

 The domain is controlled through the arguments `realMin`, `realMax`, `imagMin` and `imagMax`, with the end domain being [`realMin`, `realMax`]×[`imagMin`, `imagMax`].
 The restrictions on `realMin`, `realMax`, `imagMin` and `imagMax` are that they must be *real decimal* quantities, and `realMax` and `imagMax` must be greater than `realMin` and `imagMin`, respectively.

 The step size is controlled using the argument `step`, which should be ideally much smaller than the difference between minimum and maximum quantities of both the real and imaginary domains.
+You can also instead use the arguments `xstep` and `ystep` for different step sizes in the two axes.

 The constant angle lines can be turned on or off by using either `-l t` or `-l f`, respectively.
-The grid can be disabled using `-l f`, and `s`, `m`, `b` instead of `f` enables a small, medium or big grid respectively.
+The grid can be disabled using `-l f`, and the numbers `0` to `10` instead of `f` enables a grid, with a larger number indicating a wider spaced grid.
 The grid parallel to the axes can be enabled or disabled by `-x t` or `-x f`.
+The colorscheme can be made to be either HSV or a smoother color scheme, using `-cScheme` with either `h` or `s, for the two options.
 The name of the saved file can be passed using `-n [name]`, where name is any valid string without spaces.
 By default, the name will be saved.png.
 Do NOT include the file extension (.png) in the name; .png will always be added by default.
 The help flag simply lists all the commands, and includes a link to this README for more information.

 Passing the function is a bit more complicated, and must be done with a very specific syntax in order for the function to be properly interpreted.
 The parts of the function syntax are:
 * numbers